amalgamat3/FCC-Survey-Form/README.md

 # FCC-Survey-Form
-code solution to first cert test on FCC html course
+code to first cert test on FCC html course

+i know its very ugly its my first thing and i just wanted it done